maciejkuran/palindrome-checker-app/README.md

 ## 1st concept – split(), reverse() and join() methods
 I developed this application using this concept.

 This function takes one parameter – 'text'.
-I am converting the 'text' toLowerCase() and to a String() – just in case someone decides to check if certain numbers are the palindrome or types a string with lower case and upper case.
+I am converting the 'text' toLowerCase() and to the String() – just in case someone decides to check if certain numbers are the palindrome or types a string with lower case and upper case.
 In the result any input value (including numbers) will be converted to lower case and to a string.

-As reverse() method doesn't work on strings, I am converting a string to array.
-Then I reverse the entire array and join() the values.
-I use ternary operator to log the result to the console.
+As the reverse() method doesn't work on strings, I am converting a string to an array.
+Then I reverse the array and join() values.
+I use the ternary operator to log the result to the console.

 ```
 const checkPalindrome = (text) => {